 7 Panel Drug Test

 The 7-panel drug test screens for amphetamines, cocaine, opiates, marijuana, phencyclidine (PCP), benzodiazepines, and barbiturates.
 It looks for these commonly abused substances in the individual’s urine sample.
-Drugs like cocaine and PCP are dangerous and highly addictive, presenting a serious threat to the workplace.
+Drugs like cocaine and PCP are dangerous and highly addictive, presenting a severe threat to the workplace.

 Barbiturates are central nervous system depressants that reduce the activity of your nerves and cause your muscles to relax.
 They also reduce your heart rate, slow your breathing, and lower your blood pressure.
 This class of drugs is particularly dangerous because even a minor overdose can lead to coma or death.
 They’re highly addictive, and the withdrawal process can be deadly.

 The amount of the substance used, how they consumed it, the individual’s metabolism, their activity level, and other lifestyle habits help determine if the drug test results will come back positive or negative.
-Negative dilute drug test results can be retested, if desired.
+Negative dilute drug test results can be retested if desired.

 8 Panel Drug Test